 Often times account hijackers rely on deceiving or tricking users into handing out their account credentials.
-This method is commonly known as phishing, and can be easily avoided by taking a few moments to double check the URL of the web page you're visiting.
+This method is commonly known as phishing, and can be easily avoided by taking a few moments to double check the URL of the webpage you're visiting.

 Valve operates the following websites for Steam.
 If you are prompted with a login page, the first part of the URL within the browser will always be one of the following domains:

 Additionally, all official Steam login pages are secured with an Extended Validation SSL Certificate[en.wikipedia.org].
-Most modern web browsers will display this in the form of a padlock icon with a green highlight and the text Valve Corporation [US]" to the left of the address bar.
+Most modern web browsers will display this in the form of a padlock icon with a green highlight and the text "Valve Corporation [US]" to the left of the address bar.

 You can view examples of how the official Steam website URLs look in some of the most common web browsers below.